apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

     string nodeID = 2;
     // run the predicates for alloactions (true) or reservations (false) bool allocate = 3;
 }

+message PreemptionPredicatesArgs {
+    // the allocation key of the container to check string allocationKey = 1;
+    // the node ID the container should be attempted to be scheduled on string nodeID = 2;
+    // a list of existing allocations that should be tentatively removed before checking repeated string preemptAllocationKeys = 3;
+    // index of last allocation in starting attempt (first attempt should be 0..startIndex) int32 startIndex = 4;
+}

+message PreemptionPredicatesResponse {
+    // whether or not container will schedule on the node bool success = 1;
+    // index of last allocation which was removed before success (ignored during failure) int32 index = 2;
+}

 message UpdateContainerSchedulingStateRequest {